-Philadelphia Performing Arts reimagines curriculum.
+Philadelphia Performing Arts reimagines the curriculum.

 Teachers create custom learning materials to foster a new way of teaching and learning.

-In chemistry class, students assemble paper cubes with the names of elements on each face.
+In chemistry lessons, students assemble paper cubes with the names of elements on each face.
 When they view the cubes through the iPad camera, the Elements 4D app on iPad transforms the cubes into interactive 3D models of each element.
 The app uses augmented reality to bring the flat periodic table dramatically to life.
 By placing cubes together, students create chemical reactions in real time, enabling both understanding and a sense of wonder.
 This unique lesson is part of a curriculum designed by its teacher to make science fun and engaging.

 Lesson plans as unique as each teacher.